ArusarkaBose/hand3d/README.md

 - *run.py* - Will run a forward pass of the network on the provided examples

 You can compare your results to the content of the folder "results", which shows the predictions we get on our system.

-## Recommended system
-Recommended system (tested):
-- Ubuntu 16.04.2 (xenial)
-- Tensorflow 1.3.0 GPU build with CUDA 8.0.44 and CUDNN 5.1
-- Python 3.5.2

-Python packages used by the example provided and their recommended version:
-- tensorflow==1.3.0
-- numpy==1.13.0
-- scipy==0.18.1
-- matplotlib==1.5.3

 ## Preprocessing for training and evaluation
 In order to use the training and evaluation scripts you need download and preprocess the datasets.